nicolaferraro/spring-boot-camel-config/README.md

-# Spring Boot and Camel using ConfigMap and Secret resources
+# Spring Boot and Camel using ConfigMaps and Secrets

-This quickstart demonstrates how to configure a Spring-Boot application using Kubernetes/Openshift ConfigMap and Secret objects.
+This quickstart demonstrates how to configure a Spring-Boot application using Kubernetes ConfigMaps and Secrets.

 A route generates sample messages that are delivered to a list of recipient endpoints configured through a property named `quickstart.recipients` in the `src/main/resources/application.properties` file.
-The property can then be overridden using a Kubernetes ConfigMap object.
+The property can be overridden using a Kubernetes ConfigMap object.
-As soon as a ConfigMap named `camel-config` (containing a property named `application.properties`) is created or changed, an application-context refresh is triggered and the logs change to reflect the new configuration.
+As soon as a ConfigMap named `camel-config` (containing a property named `application.properties`) is created or changed in the namespace, an application-context refresh will be triggered and the logs will reflect the new configuration.

-A sample `ConfigMap` (`sample-configmap.yml`) is contained in this repository (it change the configuration to use all available endpoints in the `recipientList`).
+ A sample `ConfigMap` (`sample-configmap.yml`) is contained in this repository (it changes the configuration to use all available endpoints in the `recipientList`).
-It can be created by running (from the root of this repository):

-    kubectl create -f sample-configmap.yml
-    # for Openshift:
-    # oc create -f sample-configmap.yml

 The quickstart will run on Openshift using a `ServiceAccount` named `fis-camel-config`, with the `view` role granted.
-This way, the application is allowed to listen for changes in the Openshift project and read the `ConfigMap`.
+This way, the application is allowed to read the `ConfigMap` and to listen for changes in the current Openshift project.

-Secrets can also be used to configure the application (a sample username/password combination in this quickstart).
+Secrets can also be used to configure the application (a sample username/password combination is configured using secrets in this quickstart).
-Unlike the `ConfigMap` objects, `Secret`s require higher permissions in order to be read using the Openshift API.
+Unlike the `ConfigMap` objects, secrets require higher permissions in order to be read using the Openshift APIs.
-The approach used in this quickstart is to mount the secret as a volume in the POD and configure its location in the spring-cloud config file (`src/main/resources/bootstrap.yml`).
+To overcome this security limitation, the approach used in this quickstart is to mount the secret as a volume in the POD and configure its location in the spring-cloud config file (`src/main/resources/bootstrap.yml`).

-A sample `Secret` (`sample-secret.yml`) is contained in this repository (it change the configuration to use all available endpoints in the `recipientList`).
+A sample secret (`sample-secret.yml`) is contained in this repository (it changes the configuration to use all available endpoints in the `recipientList`).
-It can be created by running (from the root of this repository):

-    kubectl create -f sample-secret.yml
-    # for Openshift:
-    # oc create -f sample-secret.yml

 **Note: a secret named `camel-config` must be present in the namespace before the application is deployed** (otherwise the container remains in a pending status, waiting for the secret).